scuzzydude/asimov/asimov.md

 ## Museums

 I should call this *Bonfire of the Vanities y2.022k*.
-It's worth a moment to reflect on the causes of revolution that occurred just over a hundred years ago, also in conjunction with a worldwide pandemic.
+It's worth taking a moment to reflect on the causes of revolution that occurred just over a hundred years ago, also in conjunction with a worldwide pandemic.
 It was a genesis revolution, leading to series of conflicts and societal shifts worldwide.
 These changes brought hundreds of millions of souls into the modern age.
 It also led to deaths of hundreds of millions, directly and indirectly.
 History is cyclical, but I'd prefer to think of it as recursively cyclical, getting closer to a viable solution with each attempt.
 This time, we have computers and the internet to run our revolution.
 If we can't make civilization better in terms of efficiency, at least there will be less paperwork.

 I don't mean to pick on museums.
 This diatribe could just as easily be in the billionaire's section.

 Many hardworking Americans give to museums through donations and memberships because they want to preserve a legacy of genius both for people of the future and those less fortunate in the present.
 That's the exact goal of The Foundation.
 We have a compromised attitude about it politically, as most museums do receive some public funding, but not enough to keep the doors open.
 Many Americans believe our hard-earned tax dollars are better spent elsewhere.
 Preserving our legacy of genius is important, unless we find a way to value it properly, it is hard to improve in terms of efficiency.
 It's too important to leave it in the hands of a government.
 If you can't measure the efficiency of a process, it's sure to degrade over time.
 When the government is handing out money, average degradation time is about six minutes.

 If public donations are inefficient, then private donations must be as well.
 In the United States, we give over \$20 billion a year privately to the arts and humanities.
-In 2019, there were 10.46 million kids living in poverty in the United States.
+In 2019, there were 10.46 million children living in poverty in the United States.
 Give that \$20B directly to those children, it works out to \$1,912 per child -- life changing money for a poor family.

 I'm not proposing defunding museums or scaling back their operations, but reducing their reliance on private and public funding.
 Genius can pay for itself.
 Museum principals can scoot their collections, giving the museum perpetual rights as curator, and sell off some scoot as funding is required.
 I've read the Metropolitan Museum of Art's Collection is valued at least \$100 Billion, and that contemporary art has an annual appreciation rate of 13.6%.
 That's \$13.6 Billion dollars of appreciation a year for a single museum -- vs \$20 Billion of donations across all museums.

 I'm sure most museum funding is efficient.
 What we see in the media is not.
-Spending \$100K on a lavish gala dinner so that you can book a few of million in donations isn't efficient.
+Spending \$100K on a lavish gala dinner so that you can book a few million in donations isn't efficient.
 It is taxpayer subsidized social networking for millionaires and their celebrity friends.
 You want to throw a celebration for the appreciation of art, have a chili cookoff, and the millionaires can stand in line with the plumbers and Uber drivers, and chat up the latest Scoot rumors and tips.
 Museums need to get with it; it's the 21^st^ century, and a party is fine if everybody is included.

 The most direct way to the appreciation of history and art is the appreciation of history and art.
 The highest leverage appreciation is the appreciation of children.
 Access to the halls of our ideas should not require the exchange of property.
 That's an ideal worth striving for and a simple way to get there.